doingweb/chrisdoingweb.com/src/content/blog/giving-up-the-grunt.md

  * **Most of the tasks I've defined don't stand alone.** The only task that really makes sense on its own is the `build` task.
 I have all of these other tasks set up, but for example, `grunt autoprefixer` doesn't do anything useful (and will in fact fail in a clean environment).
  * **I have to herd files.** Rather than describing the process of building all at once, I can only express to Grunt how each individual task needs to run, and I'm left handling the plumbing.
 Since every task deals with real files for its input and output, I have to keep track of all of those intermediate files and guide them on their way between tasks.
 Boring!
  * **Changing the build requires more effort than it should.** How do I make a new build task that skips minification and revving?
 How about one that also rewrites some HTML to use the revved filenames?
 Hint: it's not just a matter of deleting those steps or adding a collector step to the HTML build. :(
- * **It's actually pretty noisy.** Each new task that I configure will add *at least* 7 new lines to the config, only a few of which having any interesting information.
-Let's look at that `sass` task again:
+ * **It's actually pretty noisy.** Each new task that I configure will add *at least* 8 new lines to the config, only a few of which having any interesting information.
+Let's have a look at that `sass` task again:

 ```js
 sass: {